dai-shi/react-context-global-state/README.md

 ### Return value
 An object of `{ StateProvider, StateConsumer }`

-`StateProvider`: a component to provder all the state
+`StateProvider`: a component to provide entire state

-`StateConsumer`: a component that receives a required `name` prop and invoke a child function prop whose signature is `(value, update) => {}` where `value` is the state value specified by the `name` and `update` is a function to update the value
+`StateConsumer`: a component that receives a required `name` prop and invokes a child function prop whose signature is `(value, update) => {}` where `value` is the state value specified by the `name` and `update` is a function to update the value

-The `update` function above is similar to `Component.prototype.setState`, and accepts updating function or a new value itself.
+The `update` function above is similar to `Component.prototype.setState`, and accepts either an updating function or a new value itself.